Nikon D7500 vs Panasonic FZ2500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7500 and Panasonic Lumix DMC-FZ2500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the D7500 and the FZ2500 are recent models that are part of the current product line-up.
 The FZ2500 replaced the earlier Panasonic FZ1000, while the D7500 followed on from the Nikon D7200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7500 and FZ2500 can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So what conclusions can be drawn?
 Is the Nikon D7500 better than the Panasonic FZ2500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.